Canadian dollar in focus as traders eye CPI, retail sales and oil prices

-Canadian dollar in focus as traders eye CPI retail sales and oil prices
+canadian dollar in focus as traders eye cpi retail sales and oil prices 2679622016

 The Canadian dollar has been among the weakest of currencies in G10 in recent days.
 The sell-off has been sparked by the Bank of Canada’s […]